 Monday, May 30, 2016

-III.
-WHY IS A CITY WITH NO NATURAL BEAUTY SO GRAND?
+IV.
+WHY IS THE CITY SO GRAND?

 PARIS HAS NO MOUNTAINS, NO SEACOAST AND ITS RIVER IS UNIMPRESSIVE: ITS ALLURE COMES FROM THE ROYAL IMPRINT AND FEAR OF INSURRECTION.